Skip to main content

 How are UTIs in cats diagnosed and treated?

 The symptoms of various FLUTDs are similar, so you’ll want to call your vet if you suspect your furry companion may have a UTI to allow them to rule everything else out and make a proper diagnosis.
-Just like a human, a cat will submit to a urinalysis (or pee test) to diagnose a UTI.
+To diagnose a UTI, a veterinarian will conduct a urinalysis, or urine test, on a feline’s pee.
 The vet will look for several issues, including UTI, elevated glucose (a sign of diabetes), and protein, to rule out multiple conditions.

 The veterinarian will send the sample to the lab unless they have the necessary materials to analyze the urine on-site and call you with the results.
 Luckily, UTIs in cats are treatable with antibiotics.
 Only a vet can prescribe the appropriate antibiotic and dosing for your cat.